LanderDuncan/mc_on_ec2/README.md

 # mc_on_ec2

 ## Overview
 mc_on_ec2 is a promise-based wrapper for the AWS V3 Javascript SDK that makes it easy to manage Minecraft servers.
 This module was written in typescript and includes a bash script to configure the Minecraft server and restart it when the instance boots.
+All resources are deployed in the west-2 region.
 ### Features
 API includes functions that allow you to:
 * [Launch](#launching)